 Autism Therapy at Ananya is a combination of 3 or more therapies – Speech therapy, Behaviour Therapy & Occupational therapy along with Sensory Integration.
 Autism Therapy is structured to help children with Autism Spectrum Disorder (ASD) overcome their challenges.
 Occupational therapy helps children with autism understand and manage their daily task.
 Sensory Integration therapy helps them manage their sensory challenges.
 Speech & Language Therapy helps them learn to Communicate.
 Behaviour therapy helps them with skills like improving eye contact, taking turns, following instructions etc.

-Our Autism therapy uses right combination of Speech & language, Occupational therapy, Sensory Integration Play & Behaviour Therapy (PBS and ABA Therapy) based on the child's needs.
-We strongly recommend early intervention to improve the child's abilities & reduce the symptoms.
+Our Autism therapy uses the right combination of Speech & Language, Occupational therapy, Sensory Integration Play & Behaviour Therapy (PBS and ABA Therapy) based on the child's needs.
+We strongly recommend the early intervention to improve the child's abilities & reduce the symptoms.
 With the Autism Therapy (Early Intervention) done at Ananya, they can reach their full potential.
 We use evidence-based techniques & innovative methods in our therapies which give measurable outcomes.

 Importance of Early Intervention for Children diagnosed with ASD